Editor’s note: This article was last updated on 15 June, 2022 to include more up-to-date stats and information about Xamarin and React Native.

 Cross-platform development and native development each have their advantages and drawbacks.
 In this section, we’ll review the pros and cons associated with cross-platform mobile development frameworks such as Xamarin and React Native.

-- Write once, deploy everywhere: The most significant advantage of cross-platform development is having a single codebase that you can export to multiple operating systems
+First is the ability to write once, deploy everywhere.
+The most significant advantage of cross-platform development is having a single codebase that you can export to multiple operating systems.

-- Uniformity across apps: Having a single shared codebase allows you to maintain the same look, feel, and experience across all platforms.
-All updates and fixes are also automatically reflected everywhere
+Next is uniformity across apps.
+Having a single shared codebase allows you to maintain the same look, feel, and experience across all platforms.
+All updates and fixes are also automatically reflected everywhere.

-- Saving resources: Instead of having separate teams with different skill sets working on multiple native versions of your app, you only need one team working on a shared codebase.
-This allows you to leverage smaller teams and quicker development time to save time and money
+Third is saving resources.
+Instead of having separate teams with different skill sets working on multiple native versions of your app, you only need one team working on a shared codebase.
+This allows you to leverage smaller teams and quicker development time to save time and money.

-- Audience reach: Having your app published on multiple platforms allows you to increase your market reach without any added effort, consequently increasing your chances of getting more downloads and users
+Last is the ability to have a wider audience.
+Having your app published on multiple platforms allows you to increase your market reach without any added effort, consequently increasing your chances of getting more downloads and users.

 Below are some of the cons associated with cross-platform development.

-- Performance issues: While cross-platform frameworks work on providing apps that are as close to native apps as possible, they still don’t integrate seamlessly with the respective platforms and have inconsistent communication between the native and non-native components, reducing the app’s speed and degrading performance
+Number one is performance issues.
+While cross-platform frameworks work on providing apps that are as close to native apps as possible, they still don’t integrate seamlessly with the respective platforms and have inconsistent communication between the native and non-native components, reducing the app’s speed and degrading performance.

-- Inconsistency with platforms: Cross-platform development tools don’t have all the features offered by each different platform, so you might need to employ some workarounds.
-It may also take these frameworks some time to get up-to-date with the newest features and updates released by the platforms
+Next are issues with inconsistencies across platforms.
+Cross-platform development tools don’t have all the features offered by each different platform, so you might need to employ some workarounds.
+It may also take these frameworks some time to get up-to-date with the newest features and updates released by the platforms.

-- Limited features: There are many native-only features and integrations available in each platform that are not available in cross-platform apps, which limits the user experience you can provide
+Finally, cross-platform development usually provides limited features.
+There are many native-only features and integrations available in each platform that are not available in cross-platform apps, which limits the user experience you can provide.

 Xamarin is an open-source, cross-platform mobile app development framework that was founded in 2011.

 Xamarin is particularly useful for sharing code and business logic across platforms as well as writing cross-platform applications in C# with Visual Studio.
-According to the official docs, Xamarin lets you share roughly 90 percent of your app across platforms.
+According to the official docs, Xamarin lets you share an average of 90 percent of your app code across platforms.
 That means you can achieve a native look and feel — not to mention native performance — on each platform without writing in multiple languages.

 You can write Xamarin apps on a PC or Mac and compile them into native packages, suck as .apk files and .ipa files for Android and iOS devices, respectively.